Deviations from spectral Dirac comb due to semiperiodic pulses: Poisson summation formula

 \section{Poisson summation formula}

-Here, we briefly present the well-known Poisson summation formula, which is treated in a number of textbooks, see \Refs{bochner-LecturesFourier-1959,stein-IntroductionFourier-1975,grafakos-ClassicalFourier-2009,overholt-CourseAnalytic-2014}.
-For our purposes, the formulation used in Corollary VII.2.6 in \Ref{stein-IntroductionFourier-1975} is the most useful.
+Here, we briefly present the well-known Poisson summation formula, which is treated in a number of textbooks, see Refs.~\onlinecite{bochnerLecturesFourierIntegrals1959,steinIntroductionFourierAnalysis1975,grafakosClassicalFourierAnalysis2014,overholtCourseAnalyticNumber2014}.
+For our purposes, the formulation used in Corollary VII.2.6 in Ref.~\onlinecite{steinIntroductionFourierAnalysis1975} is the most useful.
 The statement in the book is for functions on general Euclidian spaces, but we repeat it here only for our special case (the real line):

 Suppose the Fourier transform of the function $h$ and its inverse are defined as in \Eqsref{eq:fourier_trans} and \eqref{eq:inv_fourier_trans}, respectively.
 Further suppose that $\abs{h(s)} \leq A(1+\abs{s})^{-1-\delta}$ and $\abs{\four{h}{\theta}} \leq A(1+\abs{\theta/2 \pi})^{-1-\delta}$ with $A>0$ and $\delta>0$.
 Then